nirs/blkhash/README.md

 ## Installing

-The project is not packaged yet, so the only way to use this project now is to build and install from source.
+The project is not packaged yet, so the only way to use this project now is to build and install from source (see below how).

 ## Portability

-The `blkhash` library and `blksum` command are devolped on Linux, but should be portable to any platform where openssl is available, but some optimizations are implemented only for linux.
+The `blkhash` library and `blksum` command are developed on Linux, but should be portable to any platform where openssl is available.
+Some optimizations are implemented only for Linux.

 The `blksum` command requires [libnbd](https://libguestfs.org/libnbd.3.html) for NBD support, and [qemu-nbd](https://www.qemu.org/docs/master/tools/qemu-nbd.html) for `qcow2` format support.
-If `libdnb` is not available, `blksum` is built without NBD support and can be used only with `raw` images.
+If `libnbd` is not available, `blksum` is built without NBD support and can be used only with `raw` images.

 ### Testing status